OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 Complete the following procedure when verifying the HMAC with BouncyCastle:

 1. Make sure that BouncyCastle or SpongyCastle is registered as a security provider.
-2. Extract the message and the hmacbytes as separate arrays.
+2. Extract the message and the HMAC-bytes as separate arrays.
 3. Repeat steps 1-4 of the procedure for generating an HMAC.
-4. Compare the extracted hmacbytes to the result of step 3.
+4. Compare the extracted HMAC-bytes to the result of step 3.

 When generating the HMAC based on the [Android Keystore](https://developer.android.com/training/articles/keystore.html), then it is best to only do this for Android 6 and higher.